thavythach/PS-Tour-Guide/README.md

 ### Funny Note by Jesse Kuras

 A MAN ONCE ENTERED TEN PUNS IN A CONTEST TO SEE WHICH WOULD WIN, UNFORTUNATELY, NO PUN IN TEN DID.

+### Funny Note by AlexanderClayBeard

+A blonde replica of Professor Smith's hair is currently selling on ebay for 1024 bit coins